 The Colorado Court of Appeals issued its opinion in People v.
-Finney on March 15, 2012.
+Krueger on May 10, 2012.

 First-Degree Murder—Substitute Counsel—Advisory Counsel—Search Warrant—Prosecutorial Misconduct—Evidence—Felony Convictions—Mistrial.

 Defendant Ryan Krueger appealed the judgment of conviction entered on jury verdicts finding him guilty of first-degree murder and conspiracy to commit first-degree murder.
 The Court of Appeals affirmed the judgment of the district court.

 Defendant contended that the district court erred by declining to appoint substitute counsel because he had a conflict with the assigned public defenders, thus making his waiver of his right to counsel ineffective.
 However, a criminal defendant does not have either a right to review all discovery materials obtained by his counsel or a constitutional right to testify at a pretrial suppression hearing where his counsel decides not to call him as a witness.
 The Court therefore determined that the district court did not err in finding that defendant had failed to establish good cause warranting substitution of counsel on this basis.

 Defendant also contended that the district court erred by (1) declining to continue the first trial and appoint advisory counsel to represent him; and (2) failing to advise him that it could appoint advisory counsel to represent him in the second trial.
 Both contentions, however, are premised on his assertion that his waiver of the right to counsel was ineffective.
 Because his waiver was effective, these arguments were rejected.